Partnering with patients and physicians

 The indigenous Indian population in this country has high rates of hepatitis B. Company-sponsored efforts to screen people for the disease and help them gain access to treatment involve traveling to extremely remote locations.
 Some of these areas are deep in the Amazon rainforest where medicines are delivered by boat and canoe.

 We’ve aligned with the Russia Health Care 2020 initiatives, aimed at significantly improving the overall healthcare standards, increasing life expectancy and reducing overall mortality.
-As part of this effort, we’ve begun to implement an online exchange program to update HCPs in more remote areas on HIV care.
-Furthermore, we actively supports numerous activities to improve patient therapy adherence in HIV, CML and HBV.
+As part of this effort, we’ve begun to implement an online exchange program to update healthcare professionals in more remote areas on HIV care.
+Furthermore, we actively supports numerous activities to improve patient therapy adherence in HIV, Chronic Myeloid Leukemia (CML) and hepatitis B (HBV).

-Through the “Bridging Cancer Care” program of the Bristol-Myers Squibb Foundation, seven initiatives to improve cancer care in Russia are supported by Foundation grants.
-The grants, totaling US $1 million, focus on improving the capabilities of nurses in cancer care.
+Through the “Bridging Cancer Care” program of the Bristol Myers Squibb Foundation, seven initiatives to improve cancer care in Russia are supported by Foundation grants.
+The grants, totaling $1 million, focus on improving the capabilities of nurses in cancer care.

 Supported by a strong local Clinical Operations team, we also perform numerous clinical trials in Russia for its innovative new drugs, interacting with the leading scientific medical institutes in Russia and sharing the latest therapeutic insights.